Best crypto wallets in Australia – 2025 review

 Wallet type

-The Trezor Model One is the original cryptocurrency hardware wallet.
+The Trezor Model One is the original cryptocurrency hardware wallet and extremely good value at US$49, making it a great choice for beginners looking to get their first hardware wallet.
 It's a small USB device for securely storing the private keys to your digital assets in cold storage – offline and physically separated from your computer.

 The Model One is all you need to manage major crypto assets like Bitcoin (BTC) and Ether (ETH).
-It is excellent for using with DeFi applications on Ethereum, including layer-2 networks.
+It is excellent for using with DeFi applications on Ethereum and layer-2 networks.

 Trezor Model One Wallet markets interface